dzch/twemproxy/README.md

 **twemproxy** (pronounced "two-em-proxy"), aka **nutcracker** is a fast and lightweight proxy for [memcached](http://www.memcached.org/) and [redis](http://redis.io/) protocol.
 It was primarily built to reduce the connection count on the backend caching servers.

-This is a modified version for test and some usage.
+This is a modified version for test and some other usage.

 ## Build